Field Sobriety Test Attorney Cleveland, OH

 Another example is on the walk and turn test-the one where you have to take 9 steps in each direction.
 The police officer will forget to ask you if you understand the instructions.
 These simple errors by the police might not seem important but when you consider that the field tests are supposed to be scientific tests these errors add up quickly.
 If you take the test, and you really should not, you are providing the police officers with evidence of your intoxication.
 If you fail the test the police now have probable cause to arrest you for DUI, and if the test was administered properly they probably have enough evidence to convict you as well.

-That's why it is so important to hire a Cleveland DUI lawyer to protect you from these charges.
+That's why it is so important to hire a Cleveland field sobriety test lawyer to protect you from these charges.

 What If I Failed the Field Sobriety Tests But Refused the Breath Test?